 The TW register and as a minimum include: date required, short description of TW, date design brief issued, risk category of TW, TW designer, design check category, date design completed, date design checked / approved, date of permit to load and unload, any third-party approvals.

-The register is an important management tool, and there should be a process in place in which such registers are checked and audited.
-The Principal Designer (when appointed) must be advised on all Category 2 and Category 3 TW.
+The register is a crucial management tool and should be regularly checked and audited.
+The Principal Designer must be informed of all Category 2 and Category 3 TW.

 TW Design Brief